Short Moral Stories For Kids In English For Storytelling Competition

 Moral of the story: We judge other people for actions that we don’t judge ourselves for doing.

 This Chinese folklore is about an emperor trying to find a successor.
 So, he holds a contest in which whoever produces the most beautiful flower from the provided seeds wins.
-A young gardener is amongst the contestants, and though he tries his best, he can’t get the seed to grow.
-At the end he takes his empty pot and displays it amongst other beautiful flowers.
+A young gardener is among the contestants, and though he tries his best, he can’t get the seed to grow.
+At the end he takes his empty pot and displays it among other beautiful flowers.
 It turns out that the seeds had been cooked so that they would not sprout.
 He is chosen to be the successor, as he is the only honest contestant.

 Moral of the story: Honesty is important, even when the results are disappointing.